hasura/graphql-engine/docs/graphql/core/schema/data-validations.rst

 **Example 1:** Validate that an ``article`` can be inserted only if ``title`` is not empty.

-Suppose, we have a schema:
+Suppose, we have the following table in our schema:

 .. code-block:: sql